A common reader question is “Does short-term disability insurance cover family members and/or their caregiver?”

 File a claim to care for an elderly parent if he or she needed to stop working and had coverage in force privately or through the state.
 The insurance company would pay the benefit to your parent to compensate him or her for the loss of income.
 Of course, this only works for parents who have yet to reach retirement age.

 Short-term disability insurance covers spouses when he or she is the insured individual.
 A private policy pertains to one person only.
 Unlike other types of insurance programs, you do not choose between plans covering husband/wife, single parent, or the entire family.

 Insurers base the monthly premiums on the level of income they need to replace and the occupation of the person they are covering.
-Since everyone’s earnings and job role differ, you cannot buy a plan for two or more people.
+Since everyone’s earnings and job roles differ, you cannot buy a plan for two or more people.

 Care of Spouse

 Short-term disability does not cover the care of your spouse.
 It only pays benefits to the policyholder who is unable to work because of a qualifying medical condition – an illness, injury, or surgery that prevents that person from performing the duties of his or her full-time occupation.